Promoting Respect for Human Rights and Diversity in Hiring

 Amid a decline in the working population due to falling birthrates and an aging society, we have introduced this extension of the retirement age as part of our efforts to develop a rewarding environment in which diverse human resources can actively participate, rather than simply as a response to the labor shortage.
 We have also improved employment conditions and continuously applied the benefits provided to employees before age 60.
 The aim is to enhance the sense of solidarity of all employees and lead them to the full use of our comprehensive capabilities by raising awareness as core personnel and creating an environment in which senior employees can work more vigorously by making use of their knowledge, skills, and abundant experience accumulated over many years.

-With the introduction of a new retirement age of 65, we’ve also improved our treatment of older employees, and since the introduction (in FY 2020) of the new retirement age it has been taken up by 96% of eligible employees.
+With the introduction of a new retirement age of 65, we have also improved our treatment of older employees.
+As a result, we have maintained a rate of continuous employment of around 90% since the introduction of the system.

 We also enhanced our career training program for employees at the age of 50.
 The content has been revised to encourage people to maintain their desire to work and to continue learning until age 65, and we also provide support by raising awareness of the opportunities available.